-But any pair of gloves will do, right?
+Any pair of gloves will do, right?
 Not exactly.

 Running gloves are different from normal gloves because they wick moisture away from your skin while preventing any other moisture from soaking your palms.
 The best running gloves are technological marvels in comparison to other gloves you might use to keep warm.

 In this article, we’ll look at a handful — no pun intended — of the best running gloves on the market so that you can stay warm when the weather is chilly.
-By the time you’re done reading, you’ll know what to look for in a running glove.

-You’ll also have a few ideas about which runner’s gloves might work for you.
+Here are a few ideas about which runner’s gloves might work for you.

 Top 3 Best and Favorites